chromeos/chromeos.dev/site/en/android/camera-orientation.md

 #### Source

 Underneath TextureView, the Android platform rotates the output buffers according to the sensor orientation to match the **natural orientation** of the device.
-While TextureView handles <span style="text-decoration:underline;">sensor orientation</span>, it does not, however, handle display rotations.
+While TextureView handles **sensor orientation**, it does not, however, handle display rotations.
 It simply aligns the output buffers with the natural orientation of the device, which means you’ll need to handle display rotations yourself.

 You can see that illustrated below.
 Try rotating the figures by their corresponding display rotation, you’ll actually get the same figures in SurfaceView.